Politics and first impressions: How to instantly influence voters

 Which characteristics are voters subconsciously looking for?

-At the end of the day, voters prefer candidates with personality traits they’d like to assign to themselves; however, they hold you at a higher standard, therefore it’s important to exaggerate your signals and on top to focus on COMPETENCE.
+At the end of the day, voters prefer candidates with personality traits they’d like to assign to themselves; however, they hold you to a higher standard, therefore it’s important to exaggerate your signals and on top focus on COMPETENCE.

 While competence is perceived as the most important characteristic, keep in mind that this can change based on the situation or occasion.
 Not only that, a voter’s perception of you is very dependent on their personal situation during your campaign period.
 That’s why they also want to instantly feel that you CARE.